lvgl/lvgl/docs/details/widgets/dropdown.rst

 The :cpp:expr:`lv_dropdown_add_option(dropdown, "New option", pos)` function inserts a new option to ``pos`` index.

-To save memory the options can set from a static(constant) string too with :cpp:expr:`lv_dropdown_set_static_options(dropdown, options)`.
+To save memory the options can set from a static(constant) string as well with :cpp:expr:`lv_dropdown_set_static_options(dropdown, options)`.
 In this case the options string should be alive while the drop-down list exists and :cpp:func:`lv_dropdown_add_option` can't be used